TomNicholas/FROST/README.md

       - Which of these have the right amount of "federation"?
       - Do these have the ability to send arbitrary JSON payloads (to encode information about our updates)
 - Write a dedicated protocol

+### MVPs

+1. **Hello World**

+A network with a single dataset node.
+It is periodically updated, and publishes the fact it has been updated.

+2. **Related data**

+A network with two dataset nodes, one which refers to the other as being related in some way, so the graph has a single edge.

+3. **Leader-Follower**

+A network with two dataset nodes, one downstream which refers to the other upstream, stating that the downstream one has been derived from the upstream one in some specific programatic way, which is retriggered upon each update to the upstream dataset.
+The graph has a single edge.

+4. **Cross-Org Catalog**

+A network with two nodes, belonging to different organisations, that are not connected.
+We check that both nodes can be listed by both orgs.

+5. **Cross-Org Follower**

+A network with two nodes, belonging to different organisations, one downstream which refers to the other upstream, stating that the downstream one has been derived from the upstream one in some specific programatic way, which is retriggered upon each update to the upstream dataset.
+The graph has a single edge.
+We check that both nodes can be listed by both orgs.

 ### FAQ’s: